Fall 2023 Frequently Asked Questions

 What is the latest guidance on vaccines and boosters?

 Vaccines and boosters continue to be the most effective way to protect individuals from serious illness or hospitalization.
-UMW continues to strongly encourage students and employees to get vaccinated/boosted as soon as they are eligible and we strongly encourage students to upload their information when they do so on the Student Health Portal.
-Awareness of your status allows the UMW public health team to provide the best and proper ongoing advice for our Isolation practices.
+UMW continues to strongly encourage students and employees to get vaccinated/boosted as soon as they are eligible.
+Giant will be on campus on Aug.
+21, Sept.
+17, Oct.
+23 and Nov.
+21 at the CRUC from 10am-3pm for vaccinations with the newest COVID vaccination, Flu vaccination and others that you might need.

 How do I know if I am eligible for a booster?